Zoonosis: Causes

 The emergence of zoonotic diseases originated with the domestication of animals.
 Zoonotic transmission can occur in any context in which there is contact with or consumption of animals, animal products, or animal derivatives.
-This can occur in a companionistic (pets), economic (farming, trade, butchering, etc.), predatory (hunting, butchering or consuming wild game) or research context.
+This can occur in a companionistic (pets), economic (farming, trade, butchering, etc.), predatory (hunting, butchering, or consuming wild game), or research context.

 Recently, there has been a rise in frequency of appearance of new zoonotic diseases.
-"Approximately 1.67 million undescribed viruses are thought to exist in mammals and birds, up to half of which are estimated to have the potential to spill over into humans," says a study led by researchers at the University of California, Davis.
-According to a report from the United Nations Environment Programme and International Livestock Research Institute large part of the causes are environmental like climate change, unsustainable agriculture, exploitation of wildlife, land use change.
-Others are linked to changes in human society like more mobility.
+"Approximately 1.67 million undescribed viruses are thought to exist in mammals and birds, up to half of which are estimated to have the potential to spill over into humans", says a study led by researchers at the University of California, Davis.
+According to a report from the United Nations Environment Programme and International Livestock Research Institute a large part of the causes are environmental like climate change, unsustainable agriculture, exploitation of wildlife, and land use change.
+Others are linked to changes in human society such as an increase in mobility.
 The organizations propose a set of measures to stop the rise.

 Contamination of food or water supply

+Foodborne zoonotic diseases are caused by a variety of pathogens that can affect both humans and animals.
+The most significant zoonotic pathogens causing foodborne diseases are: